RIOT-OS/rust-riot-wrappers/README.md

 Currently, this crate targets the latest development version of RIOT.
 Support for the latest release is maintained on a best-effort basis.

-This crate works on stable Rust 1.64, unless particular features are enabled.
+This crate has no MSRV, it may start depending on the latest stable as soon as RIOT's build infrastructure has it.

 When a released version of RIOT is used with anything but the riot-sys / riot-wrappers / nightly-compiler combination it was released with, it is likely that all these must be upgraded together.